-STUDENT WALKERS: Students who walk to/from school, or to/from the bus stop, are expected to display courtesy to our neighbours by respecting their privacy and property.
-Please do not litter, loiter and or take shortcuts through their yard.
-For safety reasons, students are not allowed to congregate on school and/or adjacent properties.
+STUDENT WALKERS: Students who walk to/from school, or to/from the bus stop etc. are expected to display courtesy to our neighbours and local businesses by respecting their privacy and property.
+Please do not litter, loiter and or take shortcuts through their property.
+For safety reasons, students are not allowed to congregate on school and/or adjacent properties due to traffic flow.

 STUDY PERIODS: Grade 12 students with 23 credits may be assigned a study period on their timetable.
+Students are expected to study and/or complete schoolwork in one of the learning pods, Cafeteria or Library.
 Loitering in the school, or the parking lot will not be permitted.

 TRACK and FIELD COMPLEX: Students may access the track and field complex when accompanied by their classroom teacher.
-The track and field complex is off limits to students before and after school and during the mid-day break.
+The track and field complex is off limits to students before and after school and during lunch time.

-VISITORS: At this time, it is recommended that only essential visitors and service providers are permitted inside the building.
-By law, all visitors to the school must report to the Main Office.
-Visitors must conduct a daily self-assessment, sign a log book, wear a mask, sanitize their hands and practice physical distancing at all times.
-The self-assessment can be accessed here.
-Visitors to the school will be issued a Visitor's Pass.
+VISITORS: By law, all visitors to the school must report to the Main Office.
+Visitors must sign a logbook upon entering the school and shall be issued a Visitor's Pass.

-WASHROOMS: School washrooms will be assigned for each class.
-Students are expected to use their assigned washroom, and not another washroom.
-Only one student is allowed out of a room at any given time as occupancy in washrooms is very limited.
-When finished, students are expected to wash their hands with soap and water for 20 seconds and turn off the manual tap with a paper towel.
+WASHROOMS: Students are expected to use the washroom closest to their scheduled class.
+Only one student is allowed out of the classroom at any given time as occupancy in washrooms is very limited.
+When finished, students are expected to wash their hands with soap and water and immediately return to class.

-WATER FOUNTAINS: A re-usable water bottle is strongly encouraged, as all water fountains will be closed, but water refill stations will be open.
+WATER FOUNTAINS and REFILL STATIONS: Students are encouraged to bring a re-usable water bottle to school.
 Students are not to share their re-usable water bottles with another student.
+Students may bring their re-useable water bottle to class.

 WEIGHT ROOM or WEIGHT EQUIPMENT: Students may access the weight room or weight equipment only under the direct supervision of a teacher.
-Students must take great care to use the weight equipment in a safe and responsible manner as instructed by the teacher.
-All sports and weight equipment must be regularly cleaned and disinfected.
+Students must take great care to use the weight equipment in a safe and responsible manner as instructed by their teacher.
+All sports and weight equipment must be regularly cleaned and disinfected after use.